We study host-parasite systems to help our understanding of fast evolutionary change

 THE RED FLOUR BEETLE – TRIBOLIUM CASTANEUM

-Specificity and memory are the hallmarks of the vertebrate’s immune system.
+In our lab, we use the red flour beetle Tribolium castaneum as a model organism to study a variety of questions in evolutionary ecology.
+Our main focus is to understand how basic characteristics of the immune system are shaped by evolution.
+Specificity and memory are the hallmarks of the vertebrate immune system.
 For a long time, invertebrate immune systems were thought to completely lack these phenomena.
-However, this paradigm is currently being weakened (Kurtz 2005).
-In the flour beetle, our group has demonstrated that individuals who had been treated with heat-killed bacteria show improved survival when subsequently confronted with live bacteria.
-This protection was strongest when bacteria were from the same strain, indicating an unexpected degree of specificity (Roth et al 2009).
-Most astonishingly, protection was even transmitted across generations, leading to enhanced survival of offspring when either the mother or the father was ‘vaccinated’ (Roth et al 2010).
-We are currently studying the evolutionary ecology of such phenomena as well as the genetic and immunological mechanisms behind them, and therefore use a range of molecular and immunological techniques to address these questions.
+However, this paradigm is currently being challenged (Kurtz & Franz 2003, Kurtz 2005, Netea et al. 2015).
+In the flour beetle, our group has demonstrated that individuals treated with heat-killed bacteria show improved survival when subsequently confronted with live bacteria.
+This protection was strongest when the bacteria were from the same strain, indicating an unexpected degree of specificity (Roth et al. 2009).
+Most astonishingly, this protection was even transmitted across generations, leading to enhanced survival of offspring when either the mother or the father was ‘vaccinated’ (Roth et al. 2010).

 Current group Current group members studying T. castaneum include: